-Politics A-Level at Chellaston Academy considers the development of democratic institutions and government in the UK and the USA.
+Politics A-Level at Chellaston Academy considers the development of democratic institutions and government in the UK along with Comparative Global Politics.
 You will learn about the development of Parliamentary democracy in the UK, the way in which government functions and the process by which leaders are elected.
-Following this, you will turn your attention to the USA, aiming to understand how democracy developed in that country.
-You will compare the systems of government in the UK and US, looking for similarities and differences in the way Presidents and Prime Ministers are elected.
-Having studied the government and politics in both countries, you will complete a paper which looks at influential political ideologies such as Marxism, Liberalism and Socialism.
+Following this, you will turn your attention to Global Politics to compare how global institutions function and operate, investigating sovereignty, governance, human rights and the EU.
+Having studied the government and politics of the UK and compared this to global institutions you will also study the political ideologies of conservativism, liberalism, socialism and nationalism.

-Paper 1: Government and Politics in the UK
+Paper 1: UK Politics